Ruairí Keating: Return to Cork City

 On 28 July 2024, Keating returned to Cork City to help their League of Ireland First Division charge for the title and promotion.
 His first goal since his return came on 23 August 2024, when he scored a 91st minute header in a 1–0 victory away to Cobh Ramblers in the Cork derby.
 On 6 September 2024, he was part of the side that defeated UCD 1–0 at the UCD Bowl to win promotion by winning the 2024 League of Ireland First Division.
 He scored his first goal of the 2025 season on 28 February 2025, an 83rd minute winner in a 2–1 victory over Bohemians at Turners Cross.
 Keating started the season in good form, scoring 3 goals in the first 7 league games of the season, until he ruptured his Achilles tendon away to Derry City at the Ryan McBride Brandywell Stadium on 4 April 2025, with the injury set to keep him out of action for six to nine months.
 He made his return from injury on 1 November 2025 in a 1–0 defeat at home to Derry City in the final league game of the season in which the club were relegated after finishing bottom of the table.
 On 9 November 2025, he came off the bench in the 2025 FAI Cup final as his side were beaten 2–0 by Shamrock Rovers at the Aviva Stadium.
+On 4 September 2026, he featured in a 1–1 draw away to Bray Wanderers, a result that secured the 2026 League of Ireland First Division title and promotion back to the Premier Division.
+On 18 September 2026, he scored a Hat-trick in a 5–1 win over UCD.